cormas/cormas/CONTRIBUTING.md

 where you replace XXX with your github user name.

 ## Send the PR to the original cormas repo
-After doing the modification in your image,

-### A Pull from Pharo Iceberg
-open Iceberg tool, commit the changes in your Cormas repository.
+After doing modifications in your image, open Iceberg tool, commit the changes in your Cormas repository.
 Cherry-pick the modifications that you want to include in your commit.
 In the github interface, create a Pull Request from your commit.
 Send the PR to Cormas main repository.

 :bulb: **be carefull:** once it's pushed into your own cormas repository, you have to make a pull request at the cormas repository.
 This will notify the admin team that an improvement or bug fix is pending.

-### A Pull Request process

 :bangbang: If your are in the admin team.
 You can proced to a merge.
 Otherwise you can go straight to updating your deposit (section "_Pull change from cormas/cormas in your fork_").

 #### From Github UI

-As Usual with git, you need to i) Commit ii) Push you commit.
+As usual with git, you need to i) Commit ii) Push you commit.
 It will appear in you cormas fork repository.
 ![iceberge](img/iceberg_pharo.png)